Understanding Bash Variables and Environment in Linux

 Types of Variables in Bash

 Shell variables are local to the current shell instance.
-They cannot be accessed by other programs or shell sessions.
+They’re not inherited by child processes:

 # Create a shell variable